sme23/bsfe/Readme.txt

 Reiden by |NOT YET DONE|
 Belf by |NOT YET DONE|
 Gouber/Emereus by DerTheVaporeon, Nickt
-Ruben/Merach by DerTheVaporeon
+Ruben/Harmein by DerTheVaporeon
-Vaam/Harmein by DerTheVaporeon
+Vaam/Gomer by Blaze
 Bulzark/Volzhin by Frigid, Blueeyedman, Blaze
 Medeus by Frigid
 Villager Boy by Sme, WDIMTA